elchs/LetoDBf/Readme.txt

       LETO_ADDCDPTRANSLATE( cClientCdp, cServerCdp )           ==> nil
  For ugly ;-) xHarbour hackers with different CP names, no comment.

+      LETO_SET( nOption [, xNewSet ] )                         ==> xActiveSetting
+ Use may use this function for nOption: SOFTSEEK, DELETED, AUTORDER, AUTOPEN as you may have used the Set() function.
+This will inform the server about changed setting, which is very important to inform the server about changes.
+With no given <xNewSet>, you get the active setting without changing it.
+ Recommended is to use the commands: SET xxx [ TO ] instead this function.
+This translation is done in "leto_std.ch" to inform server for these SETs, likely it is else done in Harbour "std.ch".

       7.2 Transaction functions